csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

 # Team 3 - Matron

 ## Description
 Our web-based app is to be used as a component in a Matron's larger overall system for managing the schedules of nurses and related healthcare professionals.
 The schedules of such workers are currently served by systems which don't take the physical layout of the work environment into account.
 As such, nurses regularly walk around their hospital wing much more than they need to (ie., by walking past patient rooms they're scheduled to visit later in the day) and become more exhausted and inefficient as a result.
-With Matron's spatially-optimized scheduling, nurses will recieve schedules that require them to walk the minimal amount.
+With Matron's spatially-optimized scheduling, nurses will receive schedules that require them to walk the minimal amount.

 Our application allows a hospital blueprint to be translated into a graph that allows room-to-room distances to be queried by the Matron scheduler.
 Users build this graph through a visual interface that allows them to add nodes representing rooms with a given label (eg., "exam room 3", "room 301", "supply room 6", etc.) and type (eg., "patient room", "supply room", "exam room", "workstation", etc.), and add edges between them representing hallways that connect the rooms.